How does this medication work? What will it do for me?

 Pregnancy: This medication should not be used during pregnancy unless the benefits outweigh the risks.
 If you become pregnant while taking this medication, contact your doctor immediately.

-Children: The safety and effectiveness of lamivudine in combination with other antiretroviral medications have not been established for children less than 3 months of age.
+Children: The safety and effectiveness of lamivudine have not been established for children less than 3 months of age.

 What other drugs could interact with this medication?